spacebeam/guide/README.md

 # The Computer Nonsense Guide

-Feel free to explore the organization, [click here](https://github.com/spacebeam/guide/raw/master/guide.pdf) to download the guide on PDF or select the [Wiki](https://github.com/spacebeam/guide/wiki) to continue.
+Feel free to explore the organization, [click here](https://github.com/spacebeam/guide/raw/master/guide.pdf) to download this guide on PDF or select the [Wiki](https://github.com/spacebeam/guide/wiki) to continue.

     ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░╔░Ñß╠░░░░░░░░░░░░░░░░░░░░░░░»░░░░░░░░░░░░░░░░░░░░░
     ░░µ▄▄▄»░╔▄░░▄▄▄▄▄▄▄▄░░░ú░░░░░░░╔φm╫▒░╔▄░░▄░░▄╔░»▄▄»░░░░░µ░░▄▄▄▄▄▄▄▄▄▄▄▄░░▄░░▄H░░